ArtKop/AcoShape/README.md

 # Programmable assembly of particles on a Chladni plate

 ## Results
-The results can be found in `movies/`.
+The results can be found in Supplementary Materials of the paper.

 **Experiment** | **Simulation**
 ------ | ------